plumenetwork/contracts/p/README.md

 - `AdminTransferFailed()` - Thrown when a native token transfer fails in an admin operation
 - `IndexOutOfRange(uint256 index, uint256 length)` - Thrown when an array index is out of bounds
 - `InvalidIndexRange(uint256 startIndex, uint256 endIndex)` - Thrown when an index range is invalid

+### Treasury Errors

+- `ZeroAddressToken()` - Thrown when a zero address is provided for a token
+- `TokenAlreadyAdded(address token)` - Thrown when trying to add a token that's already registered
+- `TokenNotRegistered(address token)` - Thrown when trying to operate on an unregistered token
+- `ZeroRecipientAddress()` - Thrown when a zero address is provided as recipient
+- `ZeroAmount()` - Thrown when a zero amount is provided for distribution
+- `InsufficientBalance(address token, uint256 available, uint256 required)` - Thrown when there are insufficient funds for an operation
+- `PlumeTransferFailed(address recipient, uint256 amount)` - Thrown when native PLUME transfer fails
+- `TokenTransferFailed(address token, address recipient, uint256 amount)` - Thrown when token transfer fails

 ## Staking Behavior